jordwalke/esy-ocaml-project/README.md

 ## Installation

-While we are in an experiment mode you need to use a custom registry for `@opam` scope (this is where we publish opam packages to):
+You need to install esy first:

-    % npm config set @opam:registry https://opam-npm.andreypopp.com
+    % npm install -g @andreypopp/esy

-Then just use `npm install` as usual:
+Then just use `esy install` as usual:

-    % npm install .
+    % esy install

-**WARNING:** Only `npm` is supported right now (not `yarn`, `pnpm`, or `ied`).
-This restriction is temporary and will be lifted in the future.

 ## Build

-    % npm run build
+    % esy build

 ## Clean build artifcats

-    % npm run clean
+    % esy clean

 ## Shell into build environment

-    % npm run shell
+    % esy shell

 ## Run preconfigured OCaml REPL

-    % npm run repl
+    % esy repl

 ## Merlin

 Merlin integration is included.
-If your editor of choice has Merlin plugin/extension then you can run:
+If your editor of choice has Merlin plugin/extension then you can run execute it like this:

-    % npm run editor

-and start using it (`$EDITOR` env var must point to your editor of choice).
+    % esy vim ./bin/hello.ml

 ## Merlin + Vim